go-playground/validator/README.md

 License
 ------
-Distributed under MIT License, please see license file in code for more details.
+Distributed under MIT License, please see license file within the code for more details.